WHG-Durmersheim/school-website-concept/README.md

 ### Current Project Status and Comparisons

-*The left picture is always of the rewritten one.*
+*The left/top picture is always of the rewritten site.*

 #### Automated Testing